 Nothing.
-Daniel checked the city network with his laptop like clockwork every few minutes, trying to figure out what the heck was going on.
+Daniel checked the city network like clockwork every few minutes, desperate to know what was going on.
 Still nothing.
-He would have banged his fist against the keyboard if he had the energy, but the stomach flu running wild through his system only turned the anxiety into more nausea.
+He would have banged his fist against the keyboard if he had the energy, but the stomach flu running wild through his system only turned anxiety into more nausea.

 Out through the window of his second-story apartment, Daniel could see the unnatural darkness of the sky.
-A strange, uncomfortable sensation permeated the air, as if fear itself were a palpable miasma settling over Manhattan.
+An strange feeling permeated the air, as if fear itself were a palpable miasma settling over Manhattan.
 And even that would have been bearable if not for the explosions in the distance.

 What was going on?
 Daniel did smack his hand against the desk this time, anxious and frustrated and worried and—

 “Hey now, cut that out.
 Come on and lie back down.”

 He grudgingly followed the advice given by the commanding mechanic standing in his room.
 Kayla had made it safely over to his apartment, bringing the promised ginger ale to sooth his troubled stomach.
 Both gave him some measure of relief – but only some.
 Daniel lay on his back on the bed, staring at the ceiling with a glazed expression.
 His stomach still roiled as if someone had poured acid down his throat, and yet he couldn’t help feeling he should be out there.
 Seeing what was going on.
 Helping.

 He felt helpless.
 He hated feeling helpless.
 People needed help and he couldn’t do anything about it!

 Daniel shut his eyes for a long moment, willing himself to relax, to let his systems cool down.
 This pointless fretting wouldn’t help his condition – and of all the things that could lay him low, after everything he’d survived in this apocalypse, of course it would be a common bug that got him.
 Irony and stomach rumbles aside, he didn’t want to add to Kayla’s worries.